Session 1 - Module A: Advanced Agent Patterns¶

 async def _generate_response(self, message: str, context: Dict = None) -> str:

-"""Generate response with reflection and improvement"""
+"""Generate data processing response with reflection and optimization"""

-current_response = await self._initial_response(message, context)
+current_response = await self._initial_data_processing(message, context)

 for iteration in range(self.max_iterations):

-# Step 1: Reflect on current response
+# Step 1: Reflect on current data processing approach

-critique = await self._reflect_on_response(message, current_response)
+critique = await self._reflect_on_processing(message, current_response)

-if self._is_response_satisfactory(critique):
+if self._is_processing_satisfactory(critique):

-self.logger.info(f"Response satisfactory after {iteration + 1} iterations")
+self.logger.info(f"Data processing optimal after {iteration + 1} iterations")

 break

-improved_response = await self._improve_response(
+improved_response = await self._improve_processing(

 message, current_response, critique